bharadhwaj1994/Lambda-Infra/README.md

 Requires IAM Policies
-    IAM policy allows Lambda to perform CRUD operations on a Database table and write to Amazon CloudWatch Logs further we create a IAM role and attach the created policies to the IAM Role this can also be achieved using Terraforms and this can we automated with CI/CD using Jenkins where the terraforms are put in a github repo and connected to Jenkins server using webhoots and aws plugins are installed on the Jenkins server with associated credentail information about aws account, region where the resources need ot he created and We can configure Jenkins to init the terraform, plan the terraform and apply the terraform or destroy the terraform using Jenkins file where the stages are defined. any new changes to the terraform triggers a jenkins build and changes are pushed to aws and appropriate resources are modified/changed per requirements.
+    IAM policy allows Lambda to perform CRUD operations on a Database table and write to Amazon CloudWatch Logs further we create a IAM role and attach the created policies to the IAM Role this can also be achieved using Terraforms and this can we automated with CI/CD using Jenkins where the terraforms are put in a github repo and connected to Jenkins server using webhooks and aws plugins are installed on the Jenkins server with associated credentail information about aws account, region where the resources need ot he created and We can configure Jenkins to init the terraform, plan the terraform and apply the terraform or destroy the terraform using Jenkins file where the stages are defined. any new changes to the terraform triggers a jenkins build and changes are pushed to aws and appropriate resources are modified/changed per requirements.

+    Resource based IAM role and policy for API Gateway to invoke lambda IAM S3 policy for lambda to perform operations with s3 like create/read delete objects in s3 IAM cloudwatch lambda policy to allow lambda to publich logs to cloud watch

 Sample policies